Sawyer | Berson235 Park Ave. S., at 32nd St., 11th fl.; 212-244-3055; sawyerberson.com

 Favored by Ian Schrager, this architecture and design firm has discreetly made a name for itself with functional planning and a luxurious array of materials like patina bronze, wire-brushed stone, and cerused woods that feel contemporary but broken in.

-After 30 years in the business, this architecture and interior-design firm still offers a seamless, soup-to-nuts version of high-modern design, synthesizing architectural elements and strong furniture groupings into cool, intelligent, and carefully edited interiors.
+This architecture and interior-design firm offers a seamless, soup-to-nuts version of high-modern design, synthesizing architectural elements and strong furniture groupings into cool, carefully edited interiors.
 For a central hallway in one historic Fifth Avenue residence, the team paired a classic black-and-white large-tile floor with an all-white, wood-molded ceiling for an effect that was equal parts fresh and classic.

 Smith-Miller + Hawkinson Architects305 Canal St., nr.
 Broadway, Ste.
 4; 212-966-3875; smharch.com